How to Password-Protect a PDF (Free, Browser-Based)

 Q: Is AES-256 actually unbreakable?

-With current hardware and a strong password, yes β practically speaking.
-AES-256 has not been cryptographically broken, and brute-forcing a 16+ character random password would take longer than the age of the universe.
+A: With current hardware and a strong password, yes — practically speaking.
+AES-256 has not been cryptographically broken, and brute-forcing a 16+ character random password would take longer than the age of the universe per NIST FIPS 197 parameters and the hashcat benchmarks.
 The realistic attack vectors are weak passwords, password leaks through other channels, or someone with physical access to a device where the file is open.

 Q: Will password-protecting a PDF prevent screenshots?

-No. Once a reader opens the document, anything visible on screen can be screenshotted.
-Permission passwords can disable copy-and-paste of text, but they cannot prevent screenshots β that requires platform-level DRM, which standard PDF doesn't have.
-For documents where screenshot prevention matters, a watermark (the recipient's name or email visible on every page) is the practical deterrent.
+A: No. Once a reader opens the document, anything visible on screen can be screenshotted.
+Permission passwords can disable copy-and-paste of text, but they cannot prevent screenshots — that requires platform-level DRM, which standard PDF doesn't have.
+For documents where screenshot prevention matters, a watermark (the recipient's name or email visible on every page) is the practical deterrent — see our add watermark guide.

 Q: Can I password-protect a PDF I received from someone else?

-Yes β assuming the document isn't already protected with restrictions on editing.
+A: Yes — assuming the document isn't already protected with restrictions on editing.
 Open the file, then use any protection tool to add a password.
 The new password applies on top of the existing document; if the original had its own protection, your new password adds a second layer.

 Q: Do all PDF readers support AES-256?

-Adobe Acrobat Reader, Apple Preview, and all modern PDF readers (Foxit, PDF-XChange, browser PDF viewers) support AES-256.
-Very old readers from before 2010 may not.
+A: Adobe Acrobat Reader, Apple Preview, and all modern PDF readers (Foxit, PDF-XChange, browser PDF viewers) support AES-256.
+Very old readers from before 2010 may not — AES-256 in PDF was introduced with PDF 1.7 Extension Level 3 in 2008 per the Adobe PDF reference.
 If you're sending to a recipient with unknown software, AES-128 has wider compatibility while still being secure for most purposes.

 Q: Is there a difference between encrypting a PDF and putting it in a password-protected ZIP?

-Yes.
-PDF encryption protects the document directly β the file remains a PDF and the password is required to view content.
-ZIP encryption wraps the PDF in an encrypted archive β the recipient extracts the PDF first, then opens it normally.
-ZIP encryption is sometimes weaker (depending on the ZIP tool's algorithm), but it lets you bundle multiple files together with a single password.
+A: Yes.
+PDF encryption protects the document directly — the file remains a PDF and the password is required to view content.
+ZIP encryption wraps the PDF in an encrypted archive — the recipient extracts the PDF first, then opens it normally.
+ZIP encryption is sometimes weaker (legacy ZipCrypto is essentially broken; only ZIP's AES mode is comparable to PDF AES-256).
 For a single PDF, native PDF encryption is cleaner.

 Bottom line